TMJ Treatment Bensalem, PA

 There are a variety of treatment options for patients who have TMD:

-• Occlusal adjustments: A common risk factor for TMJ disorders are crooked teeth and an uneven bite.
-Bite and tooth misalignment puts pressure on the muscles and ligaments of the jaw.
+• Occlusal adjustments: Crooked teeth and an uneven bite are common risk factors for TMJ disorders.
+Bite and tooth misalignment put pressure on the jaw muscles and ligaments.
 We may recommend orthodontic treatments like Invisalign to create a more even smile.
 Our team can also reshape teeth to ensure that the upper and lower tooth arches have even contact.

-• Trigger Point Injections: For this treatment, we inject a medicated needle into the tense muscles that surround the temporomandibular joints.
+• Trigger Point Injections: For this treatment, we inject a medicated needle into the tense muscles surrounding the temporomandibular joints.
 This helps loosen tight muscles and reduce pain in the jaw.
-We will thoroughly examine the facial and jaw muscles to find the best injection points for this treatment.
+We thoroughly examine the facial and jaw muscles to find the best injection points for this treatment.

 Contact Our Dental Office